The shrinking target and recurrence problem for non-autonomous systems: Introduction

 \end{TAA} The ``In particular'' part of Theorem~\ref{ABthB} coincides with a recent result of Benini et al [3, Theorem C].
 It is worth highlighting, that although not stated, their proof actually gives the stronger counting statement.

-As an application of Theorem~\ref{ABthB}, we prove a result describing the occurrence of an arbitrarily long prescribed string of digits in the multi-base or `Cantor series' expansion of points in the unit interval, first introduced by Cantor in \cite{cantor1869ueber}.
+As an application of Theorem~\ref{ABthB}, we prove a zero-one criterion on the occurrence of arbitrarily long string of zeros in the multibase or `Cantor series' expansion of points in the unit interval.
 This expansion is the unique expansion of $x \in [0,1)$ with respect to the sequence of bases $\{b_i\}_{i \in \N}$ with $b_i \in \N_{\geq 2}$ such that